CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

 ### Every time there are changes

-1. Apply DB migrations inside containers
+1. Apply DB migrations inside containers:

    ```
    make docker_migrate
    ```

 2. If dependencies changed (lockfiles or Dockerfiles changed), rebuild/update:

    ```
    make docker_update_dependencies
    ```

-3. Any time a view is created, updated or moved, the schema must be updated: run
+3. Any time a view is created, updated or moved, the schema must be updated, run:

    ```
    make docker_backend_update_schema
    ```
-4. Any time the API schema is updated the Client code must be regenerated to reflect the changes.
-To update the client code, run:
+    Sync frontend's typed client with the backend, by running:

    ```
    make docker_frontend_update_api
    ```

-5. If `package.json` is changed: Go to root level and re-run
+5. If `package.json` is changed: Go to root level and re-run:

    ```
    npm install
    ```